Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Introduction

-\item \textbf{Depth as a hierarchy of conditional priors.} We characterize how the probabilistic interpretation composes across depth and identify conditions under which the nontrivial volume correction localizes to the first layer under standard transformer conditioning.
-This explains why a one-layer probabilistic causal prior is already a natural practical choice in the Bayesian setting. \end{enumerate} \paragraph{Organization.} Section~\ref{sec:graphical_model} introduces our latent-noise view of causal self-attention as a structural (graphical) model over embeddings.
+\paragraph{Organization.} Section~\ref{sec:graphical_model} introduces our latent-noise view of causal self-attention as a structural (graphical) model over embeddings.
 Section~\ref{sec:single_layer_margin} develops the single-layer theory and derives the margin/log-barrier term induced by token-dependent attention.
-Section~\ref{sec:training_objective} revisits these results from an optimization perspective, connecting the probabilistic objective to a squared-error formulation with a stability constraint, and clarifies the resulting training objective.
-Section~\ref{sec:stochastic_process} establishes that the induced family of token distributions is consistent across sequence lengths (i.e., defines a well-posed stochastic process), which is the key technical ingredient for learning from datasets of variable-length sequences.
+Section~\ref{sec:training_objective} bridges this probabilistic perspective to optimization, deriving a squared-error training objective with a stability constraint.
+Section~\ref{sec:stochastic_process} establishes that the induced family of token distributions is consistent across sequence lengths (i.e., defines a well-posed stochastic process), which is an important technical ingredient for learning from datasets of variable-length sequences.
 Section~\ref{sec:deep_hierarchy} extends the interpretation to depth, showing how layers compose into a hierarchy of conditional priors and how the correction terms behave under standard conditioning.
-Section~\ref{sec:experiments} evaluates the resulting penalty empirically.
+Section~\ref{sec:experiments} trains models with the resulting objective and evaluates them empirically.
 Section~\ref{sec:related_work} surveys related work, and Section~\ref{sec:discussion} discusses implications and future directions.
 All proofs are deferred to the Appendix.